Famous Chinese Inventions

 The Chinese invented the first mechanical clock in the late Tang Dynasty.

 They also invented the first iron plow and in the fourth century B.C. they invented the crossbow, toilet paper, fireworks, and paper money.

 Toilet paper was first used during the Sui Dynasty of 581 to 618 A.D.

 Paper money was developed as a form of exchange certificate used by Chinese merchants.

 Other famous Chinese inventions include the umbrella, the spinning wheel, phosphorescent paint, seismograph, matches, and arsenic.

 The Kite was invented in China and flown two thousand years before they were introduced into Europe.

 The Chinese were experimenting with parachutes from the second century B.C.

-Whisky, playing cards and fishing reels and wheelbarrows are also all Chinese inventions.
+Whiskey, playing cards, and fishing reels and wheelbarrows are also all Chinese inventions.